Bundoora B

 Leckie gets used by Ange so much I am just amazed he hasn't broken down.
 Imagine being asked to play like that in 3 straight group games of the world cup.
 You will kill the poor bastard.
 I also think he feels the burden/weight of being one of the supposed better players in the team as opposed to being surrounded by equal and better talent in Germany.

-Anyway, this was about Kruse.
-He is doing ok and will continue to get better again.
 Playing a different position every game can't help these guys either it's getting ridiculous

 Davide82